RakhithJK/ZiaUrR3hman-LinkedSocialToolkit-wiki/How-to-connect-with-people-who-commented-on-specific-post.md

 We are always interested in growing our networks, and **Linked Social Toolkit** is the ideal tool for that.
 On Social media you can find just about anybody that might be a prospect, partner, or maybe even just a good person to know in your industry. **Linked Social Toolkit** helps you to find leads, generate new business and reach more people.

 **Linked Social Toolkit** automates connecting to prospect through various techniques and offers you to send personalized invitations.
 You can add thousands of active connections within a week or more from post feeds.
+You can also send invitations to connections with premium membership as well.

-You can connect with 2nd & 3rd degree connections who commented on specific some posts.
+You can connect with 2nd & 3rd degree connections who liked or commented on some specific posts.
 Click the “**Add new connections**” button from **Linked Social Toolkit** left menu then you will see dialog as below

 ![how to connect or add new connections on LinkedIn with personal message](https://github.com/ZiaUrR3hman/LinkedSocialToolkit/raw/master/images/how-to-connect-add-new-connections-on-linkedin-with-personal-message.png)